After months of infighting, House GOP could vote today to release the Epstein files

 Tuesday's expected vote also comes after a wave of Epstein files were released last week by members on the Republican-led House Oversight Committee.
 Democrats first released a set of three emails, followed by thousands of pages of new files released by the panel's chairman, James Comer, R-Ky.
 The documents triggered new questions about the extent of Trump's relationship with the disgraced financier and convicted sex offender before his death in 2019.

-Ahead of the vote, Massie and Khanna plan to gather with survivors and their families and friends.
+Ahead of the vote, Massie and Khanna gathered with survivors for a news conference outside the Capitol.
 They last appeared together in September on Capitol Hill to lobby for the release of the Epstein files, saying transparency was the path to holding those involved fully accountable.

 Survivors reiterated that position in a Friday letter to Congress in which they urged the release of files relating to Epstein and his longtime confidante Ghislaine Maxwell, who is currently serving time at a Texas facility after her conviction on trafficking charges.